 - 3030 - Economic Methodology

 Students planning to follow graduate studies in Economics are advised to plan their courses with the Department.
-Such students should include the following courses as part of their seven electives in Economics: 3070 - Mathematical Economics and 3080 - Econometrics as well as 4030 - Advanced Microeconomics and 4040 - Macroeconomics.
-The Department further recommends that students who wish to go on to graduate studies choose Mathematics 1910 and Mathematics 1920, rather than Mathematics 1120, as a stronger base for additional Mathematics courses.
-Students should also consider including Mathematics 2610 (Linear Algebra) in their program of studies.
+Such students should include the following courses as part of their seven electives in Economics: 3070 - Mathematical Economics and 4130 - Econometrics II as well as 4030 - Advanced Microeconomics and 4040 - Macroeconomics.
+Students should also consider including Mathematics 1920 Single Variable Calculus II and Mathematics 2610 (Linear Algebra) in their program of studies.

 Requirements for a Minor in Economics